kalv/kalv/cv/index.md

 ## 2022 - 2025
 Traveling, researching computer science and future innovations for self.
-Designing new software [Nort](/nort) for better capturing of natural landscapes around the world in the hope to land a job at Apple Battersea London.
+Designing new software [Nort](/nort) for better capturing of natural landscapes around the world for personal and future private family usage.
 Working on new ways to capture and create content of the mind with a new sun/mind clock Deltos working environment to assist new computer science working operating systems of today.
 To battle inflicting thoughts and creating focus on the work a good man can do.
 [Deltos](/deltos)

 # Talks